amichai-bd/riscv-multi-core-lotr/README.md

 # Pointers To Get Started
 - WSL (Windows subsystem Linux):
 https://docs.microsoft.com/en-us/windows/wsl/install-win10
-Will allow you to install linux on you windows machine without linux virtual machine.
+Will allow you to install Linux on your Windows machine without Linux virtual machine.
-This wil help to install the riscv toolchain.
+This will help to install the RISC-V toolchain.
 - RISCV Tool-Chain:
 https://github.com/riscv/riscv-gnu-toolchain.
-This will allow you to generate the machine code needed to load our instructiopn memory and simulate the RISCV multi core design.
+This will allow you to generate the machine code needed to load our instruction memory and simulate the RISCV multi-core design.
 C -> Compile -> Assembly -> linker -> assembler -> Machin-Code -> System Verilog readfile
 - Core - RTL Design:
 HAS (High-Level-Architecture-Specification):